jrc9designstudio/statamic-google-analytics/readme.md

 *Requirement:* Statamic v2.x
 *Version:* 1.0.0

-### Version note
-- 1.0.0 Beta: This addon is complete but would benefit with further testing.
-Please submit issues or pull requests if you run into any issues.

 ### What is this?
 Add Google Analytics support to Statamic 2 and configure tracking from the Control Panel